TOKYO ELECTRON LIMITED

 Risk Management Initiatives

-We have begun to address emerging risks from a medium- to long-term perspective, going a step further than its conventional approach of assessing the current risk management state, identifying known and unknown risks that may surround the company in the future and examining mitigation measures.
-In fiscal year 2023, the 12 risks identified to date were reviewed and reevaluated from the perspective of their potential to have a significant impact on our operating results, financial condition and cash flow.
+We have begun assessing the current risk management state, identifying and examining mitigation measures for not only known and unknown risks that may surround the company in the future, but also emerging risks from a medium- to long-term perspective.
+As for fiscal 2024, the 12 risks identified to date were reviewed and reevaluated from the perspective of their potential to have a significant impact on our operating results, financial condition and cash flow.
 We then pushed forward risk management initiatives for each identified risk even further.

 Item Main Potential Risks Main Risk Management Initiatives